dimilafl/trivia-game/pseudocode.md

 else3
 cl -

-wanna add a scoring system to this first
+## wanna add a scoring system to this first

+-need to add function so score wont keep adding infinitely

+-change questions?

 now I want to add loops to change variable and iterate throughout them /